dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 While this protocol is not backwards compatible with OAuth 2.0, it strives to minimize the migration effort.

-This protocol centers around a Grant, a representation of the user identity claims and/or resource authorizations the GS has granted the Client.
-The Grant is represented by the Grant URI.
-The Client can create, retrieve, update, and delete a Grant.
+This protocol centers around a Grant, a representation of the collection of user identity claims and/or resource authorizations the Client is requesting, and the resulting identity claims and/or resource authorizations granted by the Grant Server.

 \[Editor: suggestions on how to improve this are welcome!]